In New York City

 Common symptoms that you may experience include red/ puffy eyelids, mucus in the morning.

-Blepharitis, or meibomian gland dysfunction, is an incredibly common condition that affects the eyelids.
+Blepharitis, or meibomian gland dysfunction, is an incredibly common condition that affects the eyelids and causes inflammation of the eyelids.
+Blepharitis treatment is crucial.

 Meibomian glands vertically line the eyelid, and the endings end by the eyelashes.
 We have more meibomian glands in the upper than the lower eyelid.
-Meibomian gland dysfunction results from clogged meibomian glands, and leads to red, irritated, itchy eyelids.
+Meibomian gland dysfunction results from clogged meibomian glands, and leads to red, irritated, itchy eyelids and inflammation of the eyelids. .
 It contributes to ocular surface disease, and can to worsening dry eye symptoms.
 Common symptoms include redness of the white part of the eye, tearing, burning, itching, variation in vision, eyelid crusting, eyelid thickening, loss of lashes, and oily dandruff on the lashes.
 Often, dry eye and blepharitis can overlap.
 There is a specific type of blepharitis called demodex blepharitis, that is a result of demodex mites living on the base of the eyelashes.
+Blepharitis treatment is very important.

-Both types of blepharitis are not correlated with hygiene, diet, or lifestyle, and are not contagious in any way.
+Both types of blepharitis are not correlated with hygiene, diet, eye makeup, or lifestyle, and are not contagious in any way.
 You can think of them as a variant of an oily skin condition such as acne.
 Although it is a chronic condition, it usually comes and goes over the course of several years.
+Blepharitis treatment such as gently scrubbing over closed eyelids when the blepharitis flares up with baby shampoo or a clean washcloth can help decrease flares.

 Untreated blepharitis can lead to hordeolum, or styes.
 These are treated also with heat, and with more medicated drops and ointment.
 A steroid injection helps expedite the recovery, and occasionally an excision is needed.
 Timely treatment can help prevent a stye from becoming large and more difficult to treat.